-While Rumors Of War serves as a prime example of how the worlds of activism and art can be interwoven with great effects, there still remains the question of its success as a monument.
+While Rumors Of War serves as a prime example of how the worlds of activism and art can be interwoven with great affect, there still remains the question of its success as a monument.
 As we envision what will replace the empty plinths on Monument Avenue, and the rest of the nation in the coming years, committees will be faced with several valid dilemmas when treading the blurry space between private artwork, and public monuments.

 Potentially the most apparent detail in Wiley’s Rumors of War, are the shoes worn by the “hero”—a pair of Nike© logo embellished trainers.
 In ironic contrast to the presumably handmade boots worn by JEB Stuart, our hero wears a shoe that can be tied to the reputation of child labor, worker exploitation, and consumerism, otherwise known as capitalism.
 Could this really have been an oversight on the part of Kehinde Wiley who, as detailed above, has done a great deal in orchestrating a multi-tiered attack on the archaic practices of yesteryear?
 Could it be that there is a bit of irony he intended on planting?
-Could this be a subtle acknowledgement of the modern shackles of capitalism which continue to bind the feet of our hero?
+Could this be a subtle acknowledgement of the modern shackles which continue to bind the feet of our hero?